How to Protect Your Business from Hackers

 Performing regular checks of your systems is essential for good cybersecurity.
 Even with decent antivirus software, manual scans are best to ensure safety.

-Check who has accessed your systems and from where, and identify every single point of access to make sure it has been correctly authorized.
+Check who has accessed your systems and from where, and identify every single access point to ensure it has been correctly authorized.
 Any suspicious activity on your system should be thoroughly checked.
 Ignoring these warning signs could be fatal for your business.

-As part of your regular checks, ensure that all of your software is up-to-date.
+As part of your regular checks, ensure all your software is up-to-date.
 As well as your antivirus software, the software you use day-to-day can have security flaws.
-Software companies often distribute updates to plug these particular flaws and improve user security.
-Having out-of-date software is a key weakness area that could lead to a system breach.
+Software companies often distribute updates to plug these flaws and improve user security.
+Having out-of-date software is a key weakness that could lead to a system breach.

 Featured image by G-Stock Studio from Shutterstock.com